Kenya Moore Pulls Gun On Trespassers: ‘I Have The Right To Defend Myself’

 Moore has been at her Sandy Spring home for several months since she purchased the foreclosed house in 2015 and began renovations on it.

-Kenya Moore asks that anyone who has information on the individuals who tried to break into her home please email her at mooremanor2016@gmail.com to claim the $1,000 reward.
+Kenya Moore asks that anyone who has information on the individuals who tried to break into her home to email her at mooremanor2016@gmail.com to claim the $1,000 reward.

-What do you think about Kenya Moore pulling a gun on the intruders who attempted to break into her home and do you think if she hadn’t waved a gun at them that things would have ended badly?
+What do you think about Kenya Moore pulling a gun on the intruders who attempted to break into her home?
+Do you think if she hadn’t waved a gun at them, things would have ended badly?

 [Featured Image by Andrew H. Walker/Getty Images]